ethan4984/dufay/DESIGN.md

 To allow for efficent load-balancing and communication between schedulers, information and metadata are exchanged between servers via a protal link.
 Where the servers `processor_id` acts as an index into shared memory which points to its respective metadata structure.

-The notifications `NOT_SCHED_ENQUEUE` and `NOT_SCHED_DEQUEUE` allow for the enqueuing and dequeuing of threads owned by a scheduler server.
-When a `NOT_SCHED_ENQUEUE` notification is invoked, it can trigger an additional notification to off-load the thread to another server to ensure balanced load between processors.
+The notifications `NOT_SCHED_ENQUEUE` and `NOT_SCHED_DEQUEUE` allow for the enqueuing and dequeuing of threads owned by a scheduling server.
+When `NOT_SCHED_ENQUEUE` is invoked, it can trigger an additional notification to off-load the thread to another server to ensure balanced load between processors.

 A thread is represented by a `context`, and a `context` is in essence just a set of states all unified around a single address space.
 These states are referred to as `ucontexts`.
 These `ucontexts` are maintained in the form a priority queue, that we pop from when possible to get the next schedulable ucontext.
 This allows for a dynamic morphology of threading.
 When you are blocking a thread, you are really just blocking on the active `ucontext` of that thread.

+A context is exposed to userspace in the form of a [capability](#capabilities).

 # Notifications